Orestes botot

-Orestes botot is a species of stick insects native in Vietnam.
+Orestes botot is a species of stick insects native to Vietnam.

 Characteristics

 The species is characterized by various long spines on the head of the males and distinct spines over the hind legs on the pleura of the metathorax, which are long and pointed in the males and broad in the females and are pointed.
 Within the genus, only the males of Orestes diabolicus have more and longer spines.
 Males of Orestes botot reach a length of 44 to 45 mm and are dark brown in color.
 The longitudinal edges of the meso- and metanotum are yellowish.
 On the pronotum there are two to four tubercles.
 The mesonotum has a pair of short, but clearly developed spines on the rear edge, which are the posterior mesonotals according the acanthotaxy of Philip Edward Bragg in 1998 respectively 2001.
 The pleura of the metathorax are extended over the coxae.
 The longest and most noticeable spines are the supra coxals on the metapleura.
 They are oriented horizontally and pointed slightly backwards.
 The supra antennals are clearly visible on the head, conical, but blunt and slightly directed outwards.
 The posterior supra occipitals are small, blunt, and directed upwards.
 The vertex is elongated and raised.
 The supra orbitals are the most noticeable structures of the head and look like pointed horns.
 Except for Orestes botot they can only be found prominently in the males of Orestes diabolicus.
 They are located at the base of the ridge, are significantly elongated, slightly curved and have a pointed end.
 The anterior coronals are spinous and sit at the top of the ridge.
 The posterior and lateral coronals are only present as small granules.
 Behind each eye, a distinct edge (postocular carina) reaches the rear edge of the ridge.
 The 23-segment antennae are shorter than the fore legs.
 The first antenna segment (scapus) is strongly flattened with a lateral edge and a posterolateral spine.